Skip to content

 Load Balancing Clusters

 Load balancing clusters are designed to distribute load across all available nodes to speed up operations and prevent congestion.
-Most other types of clusters also rely on balancing software.
+Most other types of clusters also rely on load balancing software.

 High Performance Clusters